 - Around 2 million drivers in car accidents experience permanent injuries annually

 Since accidents are so common, they have resulted in tons of myths.
 Accident victims who believe in these myths may become vulnerable to other parties involved.

 Therefore, you shouldn’t let any car accident myths ruffle you up and keep you from making decisions in your best interest.
-You need to take all factors into consideration, and you should manage the process after the accident the right way.
-If you proceed carefully after an accident, you can improve your chance of being compensated for your damages suffered during the accident.
+You need to consider all factors, and you should manage the process after the accident the right way.
+If you proceed carefully after an accident, you can improve your chance of being compensated for the damages suffered during the accident.